 There May Be Some Hybrids You Can’t Jump-start

-This is great news because this combination of batteries means these sorts of cars are less likely to need jump-starting.
+This is great news because this combination of batteries makes these cars less likely to need jump-starting.
 After all, the 12-volt battery is less likely to go flat.
-However, the bad news is that these cars simply can’t jump-start themselves, nor be started by other cars.
-Although you might occasionally come across these models, for most other hybrid cars, the process of jump-starting is pretty straightforward.
+However, the bad news is that these cars simply can’t jump-start themselves or be started by other cars.
+Although you might occasionally come across these models, the process of jump-starting is pretty straightforward for most other hybrid cars.

 Be Prepared

-Your best option for working out whether you can jump-start a hybrid is to make sure you know what kind of hybrid you have and whether this can be easily jump-started.
-Don’t forget that a lot of new cars will have a roadside assistance plan, and you won’t necessarily need to rely on having jumper cables available.
+Your best option for whether you can jump-start a hybrid is to know what kind of hybrid you have and whether this can be easily jump-started.
+Don’t forget that many new cars will have a roadside assistance plan, and you won’t necessarily need to rely on having jumper cables available.
 However, if you’re concerned that a hybrid car might leave you stranded with a flat battery, don’t worry; more often than not, they still fit with the old ways of jump-starting.

-Even if you do manage to jump-start a hybrid car, remember that a flat battery is often a sign that it’s approaching the end of its life, and you should make sure you have access to a replacement battery as soon as possible.
-If you’re looking for expert advice, reach out to Huffines Kia McKinney, we’re always ready to help.
+Even if you do manage to jump-start a hybrid car, remember that a flat battery is often a sign that it’s approaching the end of its life.
+You should make sure you have access to a replacement battery as soon as possible.
+If you’re seeking expert advice, contact Huffines Kia McKinney; we’re always ready to help.